architech-boards/pmod-lora/source/qs.rst

 Quick start guide
 -----------------

-In order to see working the PMOD-Lora you have to register the device on the `activity website <http://actility.thingpark.com/portal/web>`_ clicking on **Create an account**.
+In order to see working the PMOD-Lora you have to register the device on the `activity website <http://actility.thingpark.com/portal/web>`_ using your personal account.
 After the registration login and you will access the main page.

 .. image:: _static/actility_main.jpg